awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

 .. warning::
     1. Please make sure the both ``LOCAL_INPUT_DATAPATH`` and ``LOCAL_OUTPUT_DATAPATH`` are located on the shared filesystem.
-    2. The num of instances in the cluster should be a multiple of ``NUM_PARTITIONS`` here.
+    2. The number of instances in the cluster should match the number of ``NUM_PARTITIONS`` exactly.
+    3. For users who only want to generate partition assignments instead of the partitioned DGL graph, please add ``--partition-assignment-only`` flag.

 Currently we support both ``random`` and ``parmetis`` as the partitioning algorithm for EC2 clusters.